thomasbarkats/yasui/README.md

 Browse the [`src/examples`](./src/examples) folder to get a simple example of a server with Yasui, including controllers, services, middlewares, dependency injection, and error handling.
 Run it with `npm run example`.

 ## Configuration
-`createServer` and `createApp` takes a configuration object with the following parameters:
+`createServer` and `createApp` takes a configuration object including the following parameters:

 | Parameter | Description |
 | :-------- | :-----------|